cyberbikepunk/posts/conda_and_pycharm.md

 The list now includes requests and Conda has correctly detected (3rd column) that it was installed with pip.

-## Conclusion
+## Conclusion ##

-This is definitely good news for PyCharm fans like myself who were sometimes having pip installation problems when packages were not pure python.
-Now you can have the best of both worlds!
+This is definitely good news for PyCharm fans like myself who were sometimes having trouble with pip installations.
+Which happens quite often alas.
+A typical case is when a package has lots of non-python dependencies.
+Conda avoids you these head-aches by shipping all dependencie pre-compiled.
+And now you can have the best of both worlds.
+Cool.